Alfresco/alfresco-build-tools/docs/README.md

 ### helm-package-chart

 Packages a helm chart into a `.tgz` file and provides the name of the file produced in the output named `package-file`.
-The packaged file is also updated as an artifact and can be downloaded using `actions/download-artifact`.
+The packaged file is also uploaded as an artifact and can be downloaded using `actions/download-artifact`.

 ```yaml
     - uses: Alfresco/alfresco-build-tools/.github/actions/helm-package-chart@ref